 Pakenham Cup is the feature race held at the Pakenham Racecourse.
-Prize money is over $100,000 and is held in March each year.
+Prize money pool for the day is over $1,000,000

-To become a member at the club: Full Membership - $50 per year plus $1 joining fee ($20 extra for additional Guest Pass) The Full Membership comes with one (1) Members Badge, and no additional Guest Passes.
-However, if you do want an additional Guest Pass you can purchase one (1) with your Membership for only $20.
+To become a member at the club: Full Membership - $185 per year and Seniors is $110.00.
+The Full Membership comes with one (1) Members Badge, and no additional Guest Passes.
+However, if you do want an additional Guest Pass you can purchase one (1) with your Membership..

 Pakenham Racecourse has a track circumference of 2,400 metres and a home straight being 480 metres long.
 It has 2 good long straights, well grassed and irrigated.
 Inside barriers are an advantage for most starts due to the 2 long sweeping turns.